mathrack/PySPOD/JOSS/paper.md

-have been proposed in the literature, this library provides an efficient implementation of the so-called spectral proper orthogonal decomposition (SPOD) [@lumley1970], [@towne2017], that is also referred to as spectral empricial orthogonal function (SEOF) in the weather and climate community [@schmidt2019a].
+have been proposed in the literature, this library provides an efficient implementation of the so-called spectral proper orthogonal decomposition (SPOD) [@lumley1970], [@towne2017], that is also referred to as spectral empirical orthogonal function (SEOF) in the weather and climate community [@schmidt2019a].

-# Statement of need
+# Capabilities

 `PySPOD` is a modular Python package that implements three different variants of SPOD, (i) a low storage, (ii) a low RAM, and (iii) a streaming version